 Companies need to move long-term lease agreements to their balance sheets this year.

 We can help.
-After 10 years in the marking, the Financial Accounting Standards Board (FASB) issued comprehensive changes regarding the financial reporting of real estate and equipment leases.
-The new lease accounting rules go into effect January 1, 2019 for public companies and January 1, 2020 for all other organizations.
+After 10 years in the making, the Financial Accounting Standards Board (FASB) issued comprehensive changes regarding the financial reporting of real estate and equipment leases.
+The new lease accounting rules went into effect January 1, 2019 for public companies.

 Lease Accounting Solutions

 Processes & Controls

 We’ll review your existing processes—What data do you have?
 What controls do you have?
 What is missing?
 Based on our evaluation, we’ll recommend actions to ensure your processes are aligned with the new standards.

 We’ll design a customized plan to implement the new standards and provide guidance on the required policies and procedures.
 We’ll help you begin to educate stakeholders who will be using the lease information.

 Making the transition to the new lease accounting standards is the first step.
 We offer technology solutions, as well as ongoing, personal guidance to ensure you continue to stay in compliance.

 Clark Schaefer Hackett’s LeaseCrunch software is a cloud-based solution designed to help companies implement the new lease accounting standards, saving you time and money by reducing the time it takes you to prepare for your audit.
 Best of all, it was built to accommodate the needs of companies with large, complex lease portfolios while still being cost-effective for companies with just a few leases.

 Identify required policy elections in minutes with templates for both FASB & IFRS.
 Software also provides pre-selections based on expedience and guidance that walks you through all selections.